software-patterns/workshop/projects/the-process-of-repair.md

 - in this book, I hope to elucidate what code quality really is, and how it affects the collaboration and sense of community within a team.
+- I will try to demonstrate, as concretely as I can, the way I "see" code and manipulate it in my mind, and how these habits of thought make quality jump to the fore.
+- I will give you concrete techniques, in the form of patterns, to make the rote labor of coding easier so you can focus your attention on quality.
+- And finally, I will present a process in which to apply these
+  techniques: one that is general enough to be used by teams of any size from one to ten people, and flexible enough to accommodate many different preferences and work styles.
+- The key to the flexibility of the process is the focus on code and code quality as primary communication mechanisms of the team.

 ## Glossary